minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 * A follow up for [Issue 13583](https://github.com/luanti-org/luanti/issues/13583): Is there a draft already that I missed?
 This can be great for documenting supported OS/env. (srifqi)
     * The suggested document is currently WIP
     * Be clear how old toolchains we support, e.g. by supported Ubuntu LTS versions to use newer libraries or C++ revisions (Krock)
 * [Dual Wielding](https://github.com/luanti-org/luanti/pull/11016) has been waiting for a feedback since 6 months.
-Since we're busy, I'd suggest to prioritise MTG removal and postpone this feature to 5.9, so that core devs can review it without any pressure (Zughy)
+Since we're busy, I'd suggest to prioritize MTG removal and postpone this feature to 5.9, so that core devs can review it without any pressure (Zughy)
     * No progress and the issues could yet not be solved.
 Removed milestone, marked as draft.

 Concept approval for: